All applicants are required to present the results of the Graduate Record Examination (GRE) except for

 It is possible that some departments or programs may have minimum score levels.

-Please click here and select your program of interest.
+Please review our Programs and Departments website.
 If minimum score levels exist for your program it will be reflected in the Programs and Policies entry for your program under Special Admissions Requirements or within the program’s website.

 We do not require the use of department or program codes.
 All that is necessary is for your score reports to be directed to Yale University using Code 3987.